tnipen/tnipen.github.io/_posts/2020-06-15-titanlib-gridpp.markdown

 Once we have a set of trustworth observations, we can assimilate those into the NWP background.
 Gridpp provides a function that performs optimal interpolation (OI), which merges a background field and a set of observations, based on their relative accuracies.

-We will first use the deterministic OI scheme, which takes a single ensemble member.
-We will take the control member, which has index 0 in the background file.
+Let's start by reading in the data from the NWP data file, and the 1 km output template.
+We will first use the deterministic OI scheme, which takes a single ensemble member and for this we will take the control member, which has index 0 in the background file.

 {% highlight python %}
 import gridpp